jsdoc2md/jsdoc-to-markdown/README.md

   }
 }
 ```
-This approach abstracts generator implentation details away, saving your collaborators the hassle of installing/learning `jsdoc-to-markdown`.
-You can document that docs are generated like so:
+This approach abstracts implementation details away, saving collaborators the hassle of installing / learning `jsdoc-to-markdown`.
+Docs are generated like so:

 ```sh
 $ npm run docs